jdm79/gilded-rose-ruby/README.md

 # The Gilded Rose (in Ruby)

 I did this with [Jimmy Sutherland](https://github.com/londonJim).
-We refactored the extremely nested code.
+We refactored the extremely nested code which can be found in the start code [here](https://github.com/emilybache/GildedRose-Refactoring-Kata).

 # How?